bibanon/bibanon/Comic-Dubs.md

 ## Voiceover Visualizations

 There's an inverse of the comic dub: when you have the audio voiceover already, and just need to make visuals for it, you create a Voiceover Visualization.

-Here's a few examples
+* [Lt.
+Eddy](https://www.youtube.com/user/LieutenantEddy) - Movie quality Source Filmmaker Masterpieces.
+* [DietStab](https://www.youtube.com/user/DietStab/videos) - Interesting animations of various audio clips.

 ### Streamers